-A limited geotechnical site investigation was carried out by Ascent on the 21st February 2020, which included a geotechnically focused visual assessment of the property and its surrounds, geotechnical mapping, photographic record and limited subsurface investigation.
+A limited geotechnical site investigation was carried out by Ascent on the 20th December, 2019, which included a geotechnically focused visual assessment of the property and its surrounds, geotechnical mapping, photographic record and limited subsurface investigation.

-Two Dynamic Cone Penetrometer (DCP) tests were carried out to measure relative density of the shallow soils and the depth to weathered rock (if encountered).
+Three Dynamic Cone Penetrometer (DCP) tests were carried out to measure relative density of the shallow soils and the depth to weathered rock (if encountered).
 These tests were carried out in accordance with the Australian Standard for ground testing: AS 1289.6.3.2 - 1997.
-Possible locations of testing were limited to the location of the proposed in-ground pool.
+Possible locations of testing were constrained by existing structures, hard surfaces and the presence of utilities.
 The location of these tests is shown on the site plan provided and summary of the test results is presented below, with full details in the engineering logs presented in the appendix section of this report: